vingerha/gazpar_2_mqtt/README.md

 Main differences are in the login method, now using virtual browser (old method still does not work), and allowing to export to HA Long Term Statistics

 ### Important:
-- working to collect data in SQLite and MQTT but under development, various functions may disappear or be modified.
+- It is working (tested by 3 peopl) on collecting data in SQLite and MQTT and displayed in Home Assistant
-- no verification if the now 2-year old code from yukulehe/gazpar2mqtt is still valid **in its entirety**
+- no verification if the now 2+-year old code from yukulehe/gazpar2mqtt is still valid **in its entirety**, bits and pieces may not work perfectly anylonger
 - only tested via docker image and docker-compose, see [INSTALLATION](https://github.com/vingerha/gazpar_2_mqtt?tab=readme-ov-file#installation-and-usage)
 - This repo does not support add-ons for HAOS, a request is outstanding with [@AlexBelgium](https://github.com/alexbelgium/alexbelgium/commits?author=alexbelgium) to consider this repo as part of his library....
-- Contains functionality from yukulehe/gazpar2mqtt which is not yet tested
+- Not yet tested
   - Grafana dashboard template
   - Cost calculation from prices file